 On May 16, 2017, Dr. Prasanta Kalita, Associate Dean of ACES Academic Programs, became the fifth ACES Honors Dean, succeeding Dr. Soo Lee (2014-2017), Dr. Bill Simmons (2005-2014), Dr. Wayne Banwart (1995-2005), and Dr. Warren Wessels (1959-1995).
-Dr. Kalita, in addition to his role as Associate Dean, also serves as Director of the ADM Institute for Post-Harvest Loss Prevention and as a Professor of Agricultural and Biological Engineering.
+Dr. Kalita, in addition to his role as Associate Dean, is also Professor of Agricultural and Biological Engineering.
 Dr. Kalita is eager to work with the Honors Council and James Scholars to provide continued excellence in programming for our students and to develop new ways to enhance our scholars’ undergraduate experiences as they prepare to build the future of our global civilization through the agricultural, consumer, and environmental sciences.

 Rob Chappell grew up in Edwardsville, Illinois and enrolled at the University of Illinois as a freshman in the fall of 1986.
 He majored in Latin and obtained his B.A. degree in Classical Philology in May 1991 with Bronze Tablet Honors.
 He also completed an M.A. degree in Germanic Languages and Literatures at the U of I in May 1996.